emdadulsadik/Thesis/README.md

 ```

 ##### Connecting Docker to Minikube's Daemon
-If the project requires building custom images or ensures Minikube uses the same image cache as your local Docker environment, run this command:
+If the project requires building custom images or ensures Minikube uses the same image cache as our local Docker environment, run this command:

-##### Set your shell environment to point to the Minikube Docker daemon
+##### Set our shell environment to point to the Minikube Docker daemon

 ```eval $(minikube docker-env)```